 This book is all about mindset, which is so important to our everyday lives.
 It’s a great read for anyone looking to clear away negative energy, focus on what they can control and build strong relationships with the people they choose.

-This is a biography of Vincent Van Gogh, which might sound odd, but who is more entrepreneurial than an artist?
+This is a biography of Vincent Van Gogh, which might sound odd as a pick for a must-read book for entrepreneurs.
+But who is more entrepreneurial than an artist?
 If you’re truly doing something special, it might not be recognized overnight.
 But if you persist and remain passionate, then you might just change the game entirely.

 People usually become managers after they’ve demonstrated a certain level of expertise at their job, be it sales, development, marketing, whatever.
 But what about their expertise in actually being a manager?
 This book is a huge help for first-time managers who are thrown right into the deep end with little guidance on leading a team.

 Ziglar was a legend in sales, and he influenced countless young salespeople to think like seasoned veterans.
 Attitude is everything, and we can always control our attitude.